vkpallipuram/Python-plugin-for-large-dataset/README.md

 # Python-plugin-for-large-dataset
-This python script automates the process of reading the tiff files, compute the sum of all the pixels, and write it to an excel spreadsheet.
+This python script automates the process of reading the tiff files, computing the sum of all the pixels, and writing it to an excel spreadsheet.

 How-to:
 1. Place the python plugin, ratio.py, in the directory containing the target tiff files.
 Please note that this script is going to open *all* of the tiff files in the target directory.